parcel-tracking/extension-for-whale/README.md

-# Parcel Tracking - API Server
+# Parcel Tracking - Extension for Whale